top of page

 With your support we can reach out to more sex workers and MSM to educate them on their health and rights, offer them alternatives, put an end to trafficking and ultimately prevent the further spread of HIV and STDs.

 Mandapul is a peer educator with Snehjyot.
-She helps to teach those working in the sex industry about safe practice and the risks of STDs and HIV.
+She helps to teach those working in the sex industry about safe practices and the risks of STDs and HIV.